Sales Training: How to Execute the Candidate Skill Marketing Call

 The power of storytelling in sales has been well documented.
-A number of experiments performed by neuroeconomics pioneer Paul Zak found that stories that are highly engaging and contain key elements can elicit powerful empathic responses by triggering the release of Oxytocin.
+A number of experiments performed by neuroeconomics pioneer Paul Zak found that stories that are highly engaging and contain key elements can elicit powerful emphatic responses by triggering the release of Oxytocin.
 Often referred to as the “trust hormone,” which promotes connection and encourages people to feel empathy.
 When released in the brain of your prospect it helps you build trust which leads to increased sales.
 However, stories that do not provide clear context or include a definitive beginning and end do not engage our brains in the same way.
 In fact, people ignore them.
 Good storytelling begins with providing context.
 Providing context is key because it shapes the meaning in all of our communications.
 Without proper context salespeople can’t communicate effectively.

 Framing The Conversation with Context

 As with any good movie or good story, a good pitch must be begin by being properly framed in the right context.
 As a sales professional getting ready to pitch your candidate you need to ask yourself, what background information would my prospect need to be aware of to make them actually care about my candidate and my story?
 Instead of just focusing on your candidate’s skills sets, experience and expertise you can intelligently position your candidate pitch by framing your story in context that is relevant to your prospect.
-For example, suppose I have a candidate-let’s call her Jamie- who has an amazing background in Oracle database design and development and DBA services.
-BEFORE making the candidate skill marketing call and pitching Jamie to a prospect, suppose I conduct some due diligence by uncovering the answers to the following questions:
+For example, suppose I have a candidate, let’s call her Jamie, who has an amazing background in Oracle database design and development and DBA services.
+BEFORE making the candidate skill marketing call and skill marketing Jamie to a prospect, suppose I conduct some due diligence by uncovering the answers to the following questions:

 - What specific technical or business problems does Jamie specialize in solving for companies?